DFHack/dfhack/docs/Lua API.rst

 * :file:`hack/scripts/gui/teleport.lua` is invoked as ``gui/teleport``

 .. note::
-    Scripts placed in subdirectories can be run as described above, but are not listed by the `ls` command unless ``-a`` is specified.
-In general, scripts should be placed in subfolders in the following situations:
+    In general, scripts should be placed in subfolders in the following
+    situations:

     * ``devel``: scripts that are intended exclusively for DFHack development, including examples, or scripts that are experimental and unstable